The Voltage Sensor Logger (VSL) is a stand-alone logging instrument for the measurement of any sensor with an analogue voltage output.

 Voltage excitation is the amount of energy sent to a sensor from the VSL.
 Some sensors require low excitation and can be damaged with a large excitation.
 For example, the MP306 volumetric soil moisture content sensor requires an excitation between 6V and 15V whereas Decagon’s EC-5 volumetric soil moisture content sensor requires an excitation between 2.5V and 3V.
 Applying a 6V excitation to the EC-5 sensor will damage the sensor.
 Therefore the MP306 and EC-5 sensors are incompatible.

-12V DC is supplied to the VSL through a solar panel or mains.
-Excitation supply to sensors can be user defined between 3 and 15 Volts.
+8-30V DC is supplied to the VSL through a solar panel or mains.
 The VSL has an internal lithium-polymer battery for short-term power supply during periods of no external power supply.

 The default setting is the millivolt (mV) output from the sensor following excitation.
 The mV output can be converted to meaningful data via a Look-up Table, Script, or Sensor Calibration.

-The VSL is a stand-alone instrument and does not need extensive cables and power requirements.
+The VSL is a stand-alone instrument and does not have extensive cabling and power requirements.
 All data is stored within the unit on a removable MicroSD card.
 Communication with the VSL is made by USB or wireless connection.
 Wireless is capable of up to 250m range.

-Data can be logged directly onto a remote computer or stored in the field on an ICT log server which can then be accessed via the internet.
-The VSL has a Windows configuration software.
+The VSL has Windows and Mac compatible configuration software.
 The software is GUI based and extremely user-friendly.
 Custom calibration equations or data can be entered and edited via the software.
 Real-time measurements, diagnostics and sensor configuration can easily be made.

 The VSL has 2 wire, non-polarised bus for power input.
 There is no chance of incorrect wiring of positive and negative voltage because the VSL is non-polarised.